Fragtality/PilotsDeck/Integrations/FlyByWire A32NX/Readme.md

 # Installation
 - Tested with Development Release 9a56143 (30.05.22)
-- Current / latest Developing Build is required and .NET 6 Runtime required (x64 Core and Desktop).
+- Minimum Plugin-Version is 0.7.0
 - Uses the Fonts from FSLabs - you have to costumize all Actions yourself if you don't have them installed.
 Sorry! :/
 - Just double-click on the Profiles to add them to your StreamDeck Software
 - Place the Lua-Files in your FSUIPC7 Folder (the Folder where your FSUIPC7.ini is located)